ngoecknerwald/starfish-perception-telescope/README.rst

    This image contains a feature (bubbles) that did not exist in the training set.
 The RPN reports seemingly random guesses while the classifier sends all probabilities to zero.

-These results represent the network state after three cycles of fine tuning, it is possible that further training will improve the localization and detection of the network.
-The losses and recall metrics have not plateaued at this point.
+These results represent the network state after three cycles of fine tuning.
+It is possible that further training will improve the localization and detection of the network.
+The losses and recall metrics have not plateaued at this point in the training.

 Future directions
 =================